Perry Creek Falls Trail

-If you've visited Fort Steele Heritage Town, you've seen the incredible stature of the Water Wheel.
-The Perry Creek water wheel was originally located about 25 miles west of Fort Steele, where it was used to pump water from mine tunnels up to 150 feet deep.
+If you've visited Fort Steele Heritage Town, you've may have seen the large water wheel that was relocated from Perry Creek to the Fort.
+This Perry Creek water wheel was originally located about 25 miles west of Fort Steele, where it was used to pump water from mine tunnels up to 150 feet deep.
 Built in 1934, it is 32 feet in diameter, 7 feet wide, and could produce 68 horsepower to drive 2 pumps.
 The water pumped from the tunnels was used to wash the gold-bearing gravels brought up from.
 The wheel was successful, but the mine only operated for another 2 years.